Advanced Algorithms to Detect Zero-Day Attacks

 The solution must track as many events as possible, including, but not limited to, monitoring all systems operations, including secret, current hooks, and floating-point vulnerabilities, if modern zero-day attacks are detected.

-They have advanced heuristic security algorithms to detect behaviour that shows malicious activity before attempted attacks occur within zero days.
+They have advanced heuristic security algorithms to detect behavior that shows malicious activity before attempted attacks occur within zero days.

-Cloud technology also includes new features for behavioural analysis on files and computers.
+Cloud technology also includes new features for behavioral analysis on files and computers.
 It is also one of the world’s most extensive antivirus packages.

 How does cloud-based detection work?